benjavalero/replacer/technical-design.md

 ### Code Organization

-Files are usually suffixed: service, controller, entity, etc.
+Classes are usually suffixed: service, controller, etc.

-For the moment the size of the project is not so big that it is worth to divide the backend in several submodules.
+The size of the project is not so big that it is worth to divide the backend in several submodules.
-Besides, the backend is quite coupled to Spring Boot framework, making more difficult to use Java 9 modules.
 Instead, packages are meant to be as independent as possible, organizing the code by feature and following the principles of Clean Architecture.
+Some architecture tests are included to check the decoupling between packages.

 In particular, services are created for each use case.
+The _ports_ (interfaces for the Wikipedia, OAuth and database adapters) are included in the same package of the adapter but with public visibility.

 In backend, we have the following packages:

 - `config`.
 Spring configuration classes with beans used in several packages.

 - `dump`.
 Helper classes to parse a dump, extract the pages, the replacements in these page, and finally add the fount replacements into the database. `DumpFinder` finds the latest dump available for a given project. `DumpManager` checks periodically the latest available dump, and indexes it, by running the job implementing `DumpJob`.
 Note that in the past there were two implementations: one in Spring Batch and another with SAX.
-Currently there is only the last one which give better performance results.
+Currently, there is only the last one which give better performance results.
 When indexing we have the typical steps:
   - Read: the dump is read and parsed in `DumpHandler`, extracting the pages into `DumpPage`.
   - Process: `DumpPageProcessor` transforms each dump page into a list of replacements to be saved in the database. `ReplacementCache` helps to retrieve the database replacements in chunks in order to compare them to the ones obtained in the processing.
   - Write: `DumpWriter` inserts or updates in the database the resulting replacements from the processor.